developersCradle/web-dev-bootcamp/README.md

 Boosting my knowledge to up to speed.
 This contains exercise files and my own notes alongside with them.<br/>
 Mini projects which are worth of showing are bolded in `The Major Projects`.

-All course material from The Web Developer Bootcamp 2023 by Colt Steele If the content sparked 🔥 your interest, please consider buying the course and start learning 📖
+All course material from The Web Developer Boot camp 2023 by Colt Steele If the content sparked 🔥 your interest, please consider buying the course and start learning 📖

 [The Course at Udemy](https://www.udemy.com/course/the-web-developer-bootcamp/)